inphobia/p5-idea-wikiclone/Subs-resolution-status.md

 ```
 * `Foo::Bar->new->method->other_method` - with inheritance.
 To make this work, methods should be [annotated](https://github.com/hurricup/Perl5-IDEA/wiki/Subs-annotations) with `#@returns`.

-Inheritance is partially implemented, refactoring of object methods better not to use yet.

 ## What is planned
 * Proper resolve for lexical subs.
 For now they are treated as regular ones
 * Implement and improve heuristic to understand Perl code